nikhilreddydev/tweet2wallpaper/README.md

    - set **bearer** variable to your **Bearer_token** at line 23.
    - set **username** variable to the one, whose tweets you want to receive.
    - set **wait** variable to your desired value.
 This checks for new tweet on each loop.
+   - set absoulte paths(line 64 & 67) as the pwd.
 4. Now run script.py
 5. This should change your wallpaper with a recent tweet of user.
 If not, please raise a issue [here](https://github.com/nikhilreddydev/tweet2wallpaper/issues)